oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/zambia.md

 African fish eagle; national colors: green, red, black, orange

 ### 國歌
-- `name`: "Lumbanyeni Zambia" (Stand and Sing of Zambia, Proud and Free)
+- `名稱`: "Lumbanyeni Zambia" (Stand and Sing of Zambia, Proud and Free)
-- `lyrics/music`: multiple/Enoch Mankayi SONTONGA
+- `歌詞／音樂`: multiple/Enoch Mankayi SONTONGA
 **note**:  adopted 1964; the melody, from the popular song "God Bless Africa," is the same as that of Tanzania but with different lyrics; the melody is also incorporated into South Africa's anthem

 ### 國家級遺產